 The movement that followed Trump didn't follow him because they actually thought he organically held any worthwhile beliefs or had a good understanding of policy.

-He was a disappointment to them after January 6th and he literally did nothing to get himself or any of them back on Twitter.
+He was a disappointment to them after January 6th, and he literally did nothing to get himself or any of them back on Twitter.

-As if that wasn't enough, he's now completely misread the room, and he's trying to encourage people to get vaccines, which is like if he'd gone up in front of his followers in early 2016 and said, you know, when you get right down to it, feminists have some pretty valid points.
+As if that wasn't enough, he's now completely misread the room and he's trying to encourage people to get vaccines, which is like if he'd gone up in front of his followers in early 2016 and said, you know, when you get right down to it, feminists have some pretty valid points.

-I don't know this for sure, but I'm pretty confident that Alex is the type of dad who has wandered into his kid's room at 2 a.m. and been like, Wake up!
+I don't know this for sure, but I'm pretty confident that Alex is the type of dad who has wandered into his kids' room at 2 a.m. and been like, wake up.

-And I want to explain, when they show the number of deaths after you take a vaccine or they show the number of hospitalizations or heart attacks or blood clots, that's like crosshairs on a rifle when the sniper pulls the trigger and then uses the optics to see if he shots you or not.
+And I want to explain when they show the number of deaths after you take a vaccine or they show the number of hospitalizations or heart attacks or blood clots.

-On a F-16 recording of its Sidewinder missile hits the other aircraft.
+Or it's like the gun camera on a F-16 recording of its sidewinder missile hits the other aircraft.

-To John Hopkins, they know about the deaths, they know about the heart attacks.
+To John Hopkins, they know about the deaths.

 To them, that's a targeting computer.

-And so they're watching just like a B-17 pilot would have a bomb site on their aircraft and then they're releasing bombs as they go over different targets.
+And so they're watching just like a B-17 pilot would have a bomb site on their aircraft.

-This is really stupid, and it comes entirely from Alex's imagination.
+Okay, this is really stupid, and it comes entirely from Alex's imagination.

-We've talked about VAERS a little bit in the past and how it's really difficult to take raw data from the system and reach any solid conclusions based solely on that, but I don't think we've done a good enough job of discussing exactly why that is the case.
+We've talked about VARES a little bit in the past and how it's really difficult to take raw data from the system and reach any solid conclusions based solely on that.

-So VAERS is inherently a passive data collection system, which is to say that the FDA and CDC, who operate it in conjunction with each other, they don't make any efforts to collect data that's captured in that system.
+So VARES is inherently a passive data collection system, which is to say that the FDA and CDC, who operate it in conjunction with each other, they don't make any efforts to collect data that's captured in that system.

 It's wholly up to individuals and healthcare professionals to report adverse events in this way.

-And then the FDA has their own programs in place, such as the Post-Licensure Rapid Immunization Safety Monitoring System.
+And then the FDA has their own programs in place, such as the post-licensure rapid immunization safety monitoring system.

-PRISM for short, this is a monitoring program that has been used many times to investigate possible vaccine interactions and side effects once it's already been released into the market.
+This is a monitoring program that has been used many times to investigate possible vaccine interactions and side effects once it's already been released into the market.

 So when information comes out of these other more active programs, it's usually press releases where they've done in-depth reviews of possible connections between a vaccine and a condition and found no link.